How to Prepare for Renting in Toronto | Own In Toronto

 Refusal to Provide the Standard Form Lease

-All residential tenancies in Ontario (with limited exceptions) are required to use the province's Standard Form of Lease.
+Landlords of most private residential units in Ontario are required to use the province's Standard Form of Lease.
 A landlord who insists on using a custom document or refuses to provide the standard form should be a red flag, as it may indicate unfamiliarity with the law or an intent to include unenforceable terms.

 🚩